 Why do some animals have fur while others have feathers?
 What’s that slimy stuff on frogs used for?
 By taking a look at these different kinds of surface adaptations, students will learn some of the most basic differences between birds, reptiles, fish, mammals, and amphibians.

-Want to meet everyone at the zoo?
-This program introduces you to over 100 species of mammals, birds, and reptiles.
+This program introduces you to many species of mammals, birds, and reptiles.
 Discover fascinating facts and interesting trivia about our animal friends.
+This program is a great fit for mixed age groups

 Learn the basics of what comprises a habitat and how it differs from a biome or ecosystem.
 Concepts also include animal adaptations, niches, species extirpation, and more.